Dadi Chandro Tomar's Tweet To Akshay Kumar Goes Viral; Check It Out Here!

 This is truly the best gift a friend could give to another, @iam_juhi.
 Am moved by your compassion and dedication towards a worthy cause.
 Thanks to @SadhguruJV and his #CauveryCalling initiative, I got a bonus share of goodwill :) https://t.co/AwTH4Mr1NJ— Akshay Kumar (@akshaykumar) September 11, 2019

-Coming back to 'Saand Ki Aankh', the film directed by Tusshar Hiranandani and produced by Nidhi Parmar is slated to release on October 25, 2019.
+Coming back to 'Saand Ki Aankh', the film directed by Tusshar Hiranandani and produced by Nidhi Parmar, is slated to release on October 25, 2019.

 Akshay Kumar Birthday Special: These Lesser-known Facts About Him Will Leave You Surprised!